Local Reef "The Kilstiffin Reef" - Legend

 Description: The dive site is located west of Innisheer Pier.
 The reef stretches east from the Island for just over 1km, and levels out on to a sandy bottom.
-The colour, plant and marine life is very varied.
+The colour, plant and marine life are very varied.

 Brocklinmore (Aran Island)

-Description: This is an underwater ledge on the east side of Inishmor.
+Description: This is an underwater ledge on the east side of Inishmore.
 It offers some superb dives in waters that often are diveable when westerlies don’t allow you out behind the islands.
 The ledge occurs along the contour where the seabed shelves up from 30–20m and follows the general lie of the island.
 There is normally a gentle current 0.5–1.0 knots along the ledge which makes it an effortless dive.